 Shepherd Moon Farm is located on 47 acres in the St. Croix River Valley.
-We are a family-run and female-operated farm committed to caring for the Earth, creating a vibrant local community, and developing the local economy.
+We are a female-operated and family-run farm committed to caring for the Earth, creating a vibrant local community, and developing the local economy.
 Our stewardship practices include growing vegetables free of chemicals using crop rotations, limited tillage, green manures, animal manure, and mulching.

-In 2017, Julie’s mother, who had started the CSA 11 years ago, passed the farm down to Julie.
-As the owner and operator, Julie is growing food on the land she grew up on.
+In 2017, Julie’s mother, who started the CSA 14 years ago, passed the farm down to Julie.
+As the owner and operator, this is Julie’s seventh season growing food on the land she grew up on.
 Main season shares run for 17-18 weeks, June through October.
 A full-share is a bushel each week and feeds a family of four.
 Half-shares are a half-bushel every week — great for a family of two.
 There are options for additional shares as well — fall shares in November and December, spring shares in April and May, and add-on boxes for processing vegetables throughout the main season.
 We offer a sliding scale fee to make fresh produce available to everyone.

 Pick-up is on Thursdays.
 You can come to the farm to pick up your share or pick up in the Midtown Phillips neighborhood in Minneapolis.
-We grow a large variety of produce with 8 to 18 different vegetables, herbs, and occasional berries available each week.
+We grow a large variety of produce with 8 to 16 different vegetables, herbs, and occasional berries available each week.

 We have a work requirement so our members can become more familiar with the farm.
 Come share in the experience of planting, growing, and harvesting by visiting the farm!

-Our deliveries easily fit into a standard refrigerator and freezer.
-None of our animals are fed genetically modified grains nor are they given hormones or antibiotics.
+Our deliveries easily fit into standard refrigerators and freezers.
+Our year-round weekly produce is all organic.
+None of our animals are fed genetically modified grains or given hormones or antibiotics.
 Respect for animals and the environment is central to our work.

 Threshing Table Farm has been operating as a CSA farm since 2007.
 We are located in Star Prairie, Wis., and we deliver to Hill Murray School, Stillwater, Hudson, Osceola, Somerset, and New Richmond, as well as have on-farm pick-up.
 Deliveries are on Thursdays, starting in June, and our season runs for 18 weeks.

 We offer full-shares (a ¾ bushel box every week for 18 weeks) and half-shares (a ¾ bushel box every-other-week for a total of nine boxes).
 Each box has 10-14 different types of vegetables/herbs.
 Each share includes a weekly newsletter with news from the farm, a list of what’s in your box and recipes to help you use it.
 We grow all the basic vegetables, plus a couple that might be new to you to add a little variety.
-We work with farmer friends to bring you the opportunity to purchase other great farm products: strawberries, pasture-raised chicken, grass-fed beef, pork and more.
+We work with farmer friends to bring you the opportunity to purchase other great farm products: strawberries, pasture-raised chicken, grass-fed beef, pork, and more.